 - Cookies management

 SWD also has functionality helping to test ajax-based web-applications.
 SWD has two kinds of waiting functions: implicit wait (wait for given amount of time and then continue execution) and explicit wait (SWD waits for certain conditions to be fulfilled, e.g., some element should appear/disappear from the page).
 This functionality allows us to write tests for ajax-based applications in an agile manner.

 It is a small part of functionality the SWD has.

 By the way, SWD is not a test library.
 So, you have to add some test library to your project to write a test using the SWD.
 It could be JUnit, NUnit, PHPUnit etc. See a full list here.

 Let’s test some examples.

 SWD-based testing framework

-We need to have some web-application/website, SWD, testing library and some IDE.
+We need to have some web-application/custom web application, website, SWD, testing library and some IDE.

 All the examples were written using SWD’s Java binding, JUnit, and Eclipse.
 The test set and all other files needed for test execution are being stored at the bitbucket repository.

 SWD has rich functionality, but it is kind of rough.
 So, it is widely spread practice among the developers to write separate testing framework wrapping the SWD library for the given project.
 For example, SWD has a click function and wait for function, but it has no clickAndWait function which is very useful.
 All pros of this approach are obvious:

 - easy scalability